Why Tree-Style Branching Matters for Thought Advantage Estimation in GRPO: Introduction

 \section{Introduction}

-The Deepseek-R1 model demonstrates that reinforcement learning (RL)--specifically through Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}—is effective in training Chain-of-Thought (CoT).
-This method involves prompting the Large Language Model (LLM) to generate a reasoning trace before producing a final answer, which is then reinforced via a reward signal to enhance the model's reasoning capabilities.
-Subsequently, methods such as DAPO~\cite{yu2025dapo}, Dr.GRPO~\cite{liu2025understanding}, and GPG~\cite{chu2025gpg} have improved upon GRPO's loss function from various perspectives, achieving more stable training curves and better results on mathematical problems.
-Beyond textual reasoning tasks, the GRPO paradigm has also been extended to multi-modal scenarios~\cite{chen2025grpo,shen2025vlm,huang2025vision,feng2025video,song2025maniplvm,kim2025robot}.
-Compared to refinements of the algorithm itself, these multi-modal applications have largely adopted task-specific reward functions to improve performance on specific objectives, such as adding a temporal video reward in Video-R1~\cite{feng2025video} or a trajectory distance reward in ManipVLM-R1~\cite{song2025maniplvm}.
-These studies have shown that CoT, trained with verifiable reward functions in RL, significantly enhances multi-modal reasoning.
-Despite these successes, GRPO still suffers from inherent challenges that limit training stability, efficiency, and overall effectiveness.
-These challenges manifest in several distinct yet interrelated aspects of the GRPO framework—namely, gradient coupling between thoughts and answers, inefficiencies in generation, and instability in advantage estimation.
+The DeepSeek-R1 model demonstrates that reinforcement learning (RL)—particularly Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}—is effective for training Chain-of-Thought (CoT) reasoning.
+GRPO prompts the LLM to generate a reasoning trace before producing the final answer and then reinforces this process via verifiable rewards.
+Subsequent methods such as DAPO~\cite{yu2025dapo}, Dr.GRPO~\cite{liu2025understanding}, and GPG~\cite{chu2025gpg} refine GRPO's loss function from different perspectives, achieving more stable training and stronger mathematical reasoning.
+Beyond text-based tasks, the GRPO paradigm has also expanded to multi-modal domains~\cite{chen2025grpo,shen2025vlm,huang2025vision,feng2025video, song2025maniplvm,kim2025robot}, where task-specific reward designs are adopted to improve performance under diverse objectives.
+Collectively, these results demonstrate that CoT combined with verifiable RL rewards substantially enhances reasoning across modalities.

-A well-known issue is the mismatch between reasoning traces and final answers: the reasoning may be valid while the final answer is wrong, or conversely, a flawed reasoning may still yield a correct answer.
-This phenomenon can be observed in both pure textual reasoning tasks~\cite{simoni2025gtpo, lin2025existing,paul2024making,turpin2023language} and multi-modal tasks~\cite{chen2025grpo,balasubramanian2025closer} including our experiments~\ref{sec:inconsistency}.
-Since the gradients of thoughts and answers are inherently coupled in GRPO, such inconsistencies can distort the gradient direction and consequently undermine training effectiveness.
-Although GRPO-CARE~\cite{chen2025grpo} introduces a consistency reward to alleviate this, it risks reward hacking and is difficult to apply when semantic consistency is ill-defined (\emph{e.g.}, it is difficult to judge the consistency between a CoT and the numerical coordinates of a predicted bounding box).